Eisenvater88/AHPTool/README.md

 Django AHP Tool

-simple tool to define categories and rate them in order to calculate the eigenvector of the resultig matrix.
+simple tool to define categories and rate them in order to calculate the eigenvector of the resulting matrix.

 ToDo:
 - multi teanancy